redfly-ai-org/redfly.ai/README.md

 Authentication is necessary to connect to our cloud services hosted on Azure.
 You can register with us here:<br/>
 https://transparent.azurewebsites.net/Identity/Account/Register

 Check your junk folder for emails from redfly.ai.
 Since this is a new domain, emails will go to the junk folder.
+No - there is no way to spoof this.
+Domain trust & reputation is earned over time (as it should be).

-The proof is in our pudding.
+The proof is in the pudding.
 All our cloud services run on our technology.

 **Compatibility**

-We currently support SQL Server, Redis, Azure Search, and Azure Cloud.
-We intend to support other relational databases (like Postgres) in the future.
-Eventually, we plan to support all disk-based databases and other public clouds like AWS and GCP.
+We currently support SQL Server, Postgres, Redis, Azure Search, and Azure Cloud.
+We intend to support other relational databases (like MongoDB, Oracle, MySQL, etc) in the future.
+Eventually, we plan to support all **disk-based** databases and other public clouds like AWS and GCP.

 _We have a list of customers who are waiting for Postgres support.
 If interested, please let us know at developer at redfly dot ai_.